Junior Paulo (rugby league, born 1993): 2017

 On 7 February 2017, Paulo was suspended by the NRL integrity unit following his common assault and reckless driving convictions he received in 2016.

-He was banned for round 1 in the Raiders season opener against the North Queensland Cowboys, participating in the Auckland Nines tournament and being selected in the World All Stars team.
+He was banned for round 1 in Canberra's season opener against the North Queensland Cowboys, participating in the Auckland Nines tournament and being selected in the World All Stars team.

 On 6 May 2017, Paulo played for Samoa in the test against England, starting at prop in the 30–10 loss at Campbelltown Stadium.

-In Round 25 against the Newcastle Knights, Paulo scored his first club try for the Raiders in the 46–28 win at Canberra Stadium.
-Paulo finished the 2017 NRL season with him playing in 23 matches and scoring 1 try for the Raiders.
+In round 25 against the Newcastle Knights, Paulo scored his first club try for Canberra in the 46–28 win at Canberra Stadium.
+Paulo finished the 2017 NRL season with him playing in 23 matches and scoring one try for the Canberra side.
 On 11 September 2017, Paulo was awarded with the Mal Meninga Medal for being the Raiders Player of the Year.

 On 6 October 2017, Paulo was selected in the 24-man squad for Samoa in the 2017 Rugby League World Cup.
 In Samoa's third pool match against Scotland, Paulo scored his first international try for Samoa in the 14–14 all draw at Barlow Park in Cairns.
 Paulo played in all 4 matches, starting at prop and scored 1 try in Samoa's disappointing campaign.